DerKarlos/obi/README.md

 * BoundingBox: north south east and west values.
 May be used for GPU or geographic values.
 * BuildingPart: is the interface from the input modules to the 3D generation
 * OsmMeshAttributes: is the interface from the 3D generation to the render engine

-OsmNode

-* OsmNode: A XzPos and optional tagging.

 * JosnData: Main struct of the OSM API return, with all Elements
 * JsonElement: May be a Node, Way or a Relation.
 May have a geo-position, may have tagging
 * JosnTags: TODO: should be a Map:  https://serde.rs/deserialize-map.html